-The function of marketing is to create value and satisfaction for customers of for-profit and not-for-profit firms.
+The function of marketing is to create interest, value, and satisfaction for customers of for-profit and not-for-profit firms.
 It is the mechanism that matches buyers and sellers through product development, pricing, logistics and integrated marketing communications.

 Marketing professionals are dynamic people with creative strengths who interact with customers to interpret their needs.

 As a Marketing major, you’ll be inspired by research and development, translating products and services into terms of benefits and features that consumers will really understand.
 Marketing is a crucial strategic business function.
 USF’s Marketing degree will help you develop the tools, skills, and confidence you need to enjoy a successful and rewarding career in the field.

 An added benefit, seniors who feel inspired to keep studying to obtain an MBA or M.S. degree may take graduate-level courses during their last two semesters for dual undergraduate and graduate credit.
 That means students can take nine graduate-level credit hours during senior year, and can complete their MBA or M.S. one year after graduating if they attend full time.
 See course catalog for additional details about the “3 to Degree” program.

 The University of St. Francis is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.